vinaybabug-hpe/distributed_impl_reinforced_learning_algorithm_rdm/README.md

-# Distributed Memory Implementation of Reinforcement Learning Algorithm used in Analysis of Risky Deicision Making
+# Distributed Memory Implementation of Reinforcement Learning Algorithm used in Analysis of Risky Decision Making

 A distributed memory parallel implementation for the algorithm developed by Lee Newman for identifying individual differences.